The island of Santorini, Greece seems to have everything a photographer could possibly want.

-- As with other busy tourist destinations, it’s a good idea to do your photography first thing in the morning before everyone else wakes up and starts moving around.
+- As with other busy tourist destinations, it’s a good idea to do your shooting first thing in the morning before everyone else wakes up and starts moving around.
 The light is softest at this time and you’ll have the pretty streets all to yourself.

-- Santorini is known for spectacular evening skies which means there are plenty of opportunities to incorporate silhouettes into your photos.
+- Santorini is known for spectacular evening skies, which means there are plenty of opportunities to incorporate silhouettes into your photos.
 Read up on the camera settings required to get creative with silhouettes before you head out at sunset.

 - Try using scale for perspective in your shots.
 Positioning tiny people or objects against their big surroundings can make for some interesting photos.

-What to Photograph on Santorini:
+What to Photograph in Santorini

 1. Blue Domes

 Santorini’s famous blue domes are generally attached to the island’s churches.
 You will no doubt spot them all over as you explore, though there are a handful which are known to be particularly picturesque.